sharkymark/py-poly-cli/README.md

 - Tide Information
   - Converts address to coordinates using Census Geocoding API
-  - Finds the nearest NOAA tide station
+  - Finds the nearest NOAA tide station and displays its information (name, ID, coordinates)
+  - Generates a Google Maps link for the tide station
   - Retrieves tide predictions from NOAA API
   - Displays high and low tide times and types

 - Querying Salesforce contacts
-  - Prompts for username, password, and personal token
+  - Checks for `SALESFORCE_USERNAME`, `SALESFORCE_PASSWORD`, and `SALESFORCE_SECURITY_TOKEN` environment variables.
+  - Attempts authentication using environment variables if set.
+  - If environment variables are not set or authentication fails, instructs the user to set/check them.
-  - Retrieves contact records based on filter criteria
+  - Retrieves contact records based on filter criteria.

 - Earthquake Information
   - Retrieves last 24 hours 5.0 earthquake data from the USGS Earthquake API
   - Displays earthquake magnitude, location, and time
   - Filters results by minimum magnitude and time range

+- US Federal Reserve (FRED) Indicators
+  - Checks for `FRED_API_KEY` environment variable.
+  - Fetches and displays key economic indicators from the FRED API if the key is set.
+  - Indicators include: Effective Federal Funds Rate, 10-Year Treasury Rate, M2 Money Stock, Industrial Production, GDP, CPI, Unemployment Rate, Mortgage Rates, Housing Starts, Consumer Sentiment, Initial Claims, and Home Price Index.
+  - Shows the latest value, its date, and the change from the previous observation.

 ## Installation